open-horizon/exchange-api/README.md

 - Fixed issue 449: check for nodes in auth cache/table first
 - Fixed issue 438: Exchange Auth Cache more granular TTL configuration
 - Issue 454: Tested and confirmed current behavior is correct when a user and node have the same id
-- Fixed part of issue 436: Hub Admin Bug Fixes/Improvements
+- Fixed issue 436: Hub Admin Bug Fixes/Improvements
-- Fixed issue 176: When user or org is deleted, delete corresponding ibm auth cache entries

 ## Changes in 2.60.0